Medicine MBBS: transforming your education for our world

 St Mary's will be a home away from home.
 We’ve been educating students since 1850, with an exceptional learning experience to ensure student success.
 We have a strong reputation for teaching excellence and student experience.

 We’re committed to supporting your learning journey.
-During your time with us, you’ll get support from pastoral and academic tutors and personalised supervision when you are on clinical placement.
+During your time with us as a medical student, you’ll get support from pastoral and academic tutors and personalised supervision when you are on clinical placement.

 Academic support